Generic name: magnesium sulfate (injection) [ mag-NEE-see-um-SUL-fate ]

 numbness or tingly feeling around your mouth, muscle tightness or contraction, overactive reflexes.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Magnesium Sulfate-Sodium Chloride (magnesium sulfate (injection))?
+What other drugs will affect Magnesium Sulfate-Sodium Chloride?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with magnesium sulfate, especially any IV (injected) antibiotics.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Magnesium Sulfate-Sodium Chloride, especially any IV (injected) antibiotics.

 Other drugs may interact with magnesium sulfate, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 - Check interactions

 - Pricing & coupons

 - Reviews (5)